Colon Cancer & Rectal Cancer

 In the United States, colorectal cancer is the fourth most common cancer in men, after skin, prostate, and lung cancer.
 It is also the fourth most common cancer in women, after skin, breast, and lung cancer.

 Review this section's important information about colorectal cancer diagnosis, staging, and treatment options, as well as colon cancer patient and survivor resources as you prepare for an appointment with your oncologist.
 After reviewing these sections, ask your cancer care team any additional questions that you may have about your individual situation.

-Colorectal cancer screening is recommended for everyone starting at age 50 using one or more common tests.
+Colorectal cancer screening is now recommended for everyone with an average risk starting at age 45 using one or more common tests.
 If the results of the cancer screening tests show suspicion of colon or rectal cancer, further tests will likely be required.
 There are several steps in the diagnosis process including: